Prepping Tips: Drying or Dehydrating Food

 Here are some books recommended by friends who do a lot of this kind of stuff:

-A good friend of mine is big into making jerky, and I’m going to give some of his recipes a whirl too.
+A good friend is big into making jerky, and I will also give some of his recipes a whirl.